signalwerk/talk.conversational-ai-intro/docs/slides.md

 - It is _not using «live» data_ from the web

 > think of it as: someone had access to the web and learned on all data but is now offline

 --s--

+## Extensions & Web Browsing

+- If you activate «Web Browsing» you can access the web

+> Be careful: it is sometimes not clear if the answer is from the web or from the model, the answer is not always correct

+--s--